guitarrapc/githubactions-lab/README.md

 Even if you specify action inputs, input value will not store as ENV var `INPUT_{INPUTS_ID}` as usual.

-## workflow dispatch with mixed input type
+## Workflow dispatch with mixed input type

 Workflow dispatch supported input type.